MAKING A DIFFERENCE

 Yum-o!® educates kids and their families about food and cooking, enabling them to get started in the kitchen while making meals that are easy, healthy, affordable and delicious.
 The first step is to help them gain confidence in the kitchen and start cooking freshly prepared meals.
 Yum-o! makes this process easy by removing the intimidation factor for new cooks.

 This website is the central place where Yum-o! provides information and tools to get started.
 And, of course, we're available 24/7!
-Check out the Get Started and Recipes sections, where you'll find family-friendly recipe ideas and learn about the basics of the kitchen.
+Check out the Get Started and Recipes section, along with the Yum-o!
+Kitchen Road Map™, to find family-friendly recipe ideas and learn about the basics of the kitchen.
 You can also find inspiration to take action by learning about programs and organizations that are doing great things in their schools and communities in our How Cool Is That? section.
-Don't forget to tell us all about how you and your family spend time together cooking and eating in Your Stories!

 About Yum-o!'s COOK work, Rachael says, "We want to get parents and kids cooking healthier breakfasts, lunches, lunchboxes and dinners and we want to make food fun, fast and affordable for American families.
 Our goal is to get great recipes out there and to listen to parents' and kids' concerns about health and nutrition, and what their kids are eating both at school and at home.
 We want to get people really excited about getting food into our kids.
 The challenge I've heard from a lot of parents is that it's a time and a finance issue.
 They just don't really believe they can make good food fast, but they can by taking help from the store.
 It's just a matter of getting information and recipes out there so that kids can learn to cook for themselves and help Mom and Dad get dinner on the table."